emmaGH1/emmaGH1/README.md

 👋 Welcome to my portfolio!

-I'm Emmanuel Maduakor, a Front-End software developer based in Imo, Nigeria, specializing in Next.JS, Typescript, and Tailwind CSS.
+I'm Emmanuel Maduakor, a Front-End software developer based in Imo, Nigeria.
 My passion lies in crafting high-quality code, breathing life into projects, and collaborating with fellow innovators.

 I'm actively mastering Next.JS, Typescript, and Tailwind CSS, while exploring the transformative potential of OpenAI.
 This journey includes a gradual transition into Full-Stack Development to contribute more comprehensively to project success.